-What Are SEPPs?
+What Are 72(t) SEPPs?

-SEPPs allow immediate use of up to 6% of your deferred retirement funds (401Ks, IRAs, 403(b)s) annually, penalty free before reaching age 59 ½.
+72(t) SEPPs allow immediate use of up to 6% of your deferred retirement funds (401Ks, IRAs, 403(b)s) annually, penalty free before reaching age 59 ½.

-Substantially Equal Periodic Payments (SEPPs) are similar to annuities, and are relatively “No strings attached” with respect to your usage of funds.
+Substantially Equal Periodic Payments (SEPPs) are similar to annuities, and are relatively “no strings attached” with respect to your usage of funds.

 Once put in place, a SEPP cannot be revoked without penalties – they are a one-way street.
 With proper planning, SEPPs can be designed with the flexibility to increase or decrease future payments if necessary.

-SEPPs work effectively as both a cash flow source and a wealth planning tool to avoid RMDs by moving money from tax-deferred accounts into a Roth IRA.
+72(t) SEPPs work effectively as both a cash flow source and a wealth planning tool to avoid RMDs by moving money from tax-deferred accounts into a Roth IRA.

 Early Retirement Access Testimonials